About the Green Fund

 - Maame Adwoa Ofori-Kwafo, Graduate School of Arts and Sciences, Fall 2024

-- Laura Corlin, PhD, Assistant Professor of Public Health and Community Medicine, Tufts Medical School, joined Spring 2022
+- Laura Corlin, PhD, Associate Professor of Public Health and Community Medicine, Tufts Medical School, joined Spring 2022

 - Rob Guillemin, Adjunct Instructor, Friedman School of Nutrition Science and Policy, joined Spring 2022